microsoft/code-with-engineering-playbook/Engineering/CodeReviews/Go.md

 **Note:** You can see that `golint` is included in the `gometalinter.json` file.
 Make sure you include [`//nolint: golint`](https://github.com/alecthomas/gometalinter#comment-directives) in your code if you encounter false positive results.

 For more details visit [gometalinter](https://github.com/alecthomas/gometalinter)

+#### `golangci-lint`

+[`golangci-lint`](https://github.com/golangci/golangci-lint/) is an alternative to `gometalinter`.
+It is 2-7x faster than `gometalinter` [along with a host of other benefits](https://github.com/golangci/golangci-lint/#comparison).

+One awesome feature of `golangci-lint` is that is can be easily introduced to an existing large codebase using the `--new-from-rev COMMITID`.
+With this setting only newly introduced issues are flagged, allowing a team to improve new code without having to fix all historic issues in a large codebase.
+This provides a great path to improving code-reviews on existing solutions.

 ## Starter Code Review Checklist